nikita-bachhas/Foogle/README.md

 # Foogle
 Foogle is an application that displays the menus of shops in a canteen, including information like opening and closing times and special menus on special dates.
-It even allows users to check the number of people in the queue for their desire stall and hence, the waiting time at the current moment.
+It even allows users to check the number of people in the queue for their desired stall and hence, the waiting time at the current moment.

 ## Functionality
-1. Contains a knowledge datbase of the menues of different stalls, the prices of different food, opening and closing times, etc.
+1. Contains a knowledge database of the menus of different stalls, the prices of different food, opening and closing times, etc.
 2. A function to check menus of stalls and their operating hours.
 3. A function to check the number of people in queue at the moment and the current waiting time